• Skip to primary navigation

 For a more substantial meal, add a cup of chopped, cooked ham with the peas and mushrooms.

-Mushroom and pea risotto is also delicious served with a slice of garlic bread.
+Mushroom and pea risotto is also delicious when served with a slice of garlic bread.

-You can also serve this dish as a side with these recipes
+You can also serve this dish as a side with your favourite roast.

 Can I freeze mushroom and pea risotto?

 Yes, you can freeze this dish.
-Just pack the cooled rice into a rigid freezer container, label and store in the freezer for up to 6 months.
+Pack the cooled rice into a rigid freezer container, label and store it in the freezer for up to 6 months.

 To use, allow to defrost then transfer to a saucepan and warm gently until piping hot.